 Investing in the cryptocurrency market

-Investing in the cryptocurrency market is, in many ways, like any other investment.
-Sometimes you will be delighted you invested, while you will wish you hadn't bothered at other times.
+Crypto investors are investing their funds like any other investor out there.
+If you decide to take the plunge, sometimes you will be delighted with your returns, while you will wish you hadn't bothered at other times.
 The highs and lows of even the most stable of stablecoin assets can be eye-watering.
 You have to have a lot of nerve to hold digital currencies.
-The volatility is simply so significant that your holdings can gain or lose substantial amounts of money in an hour, let alone over the course of a day.
+The volatility is so significant that your holdings can gain or lose substantial amounts of money in an hour, let alone over a day.

 However, if you are happy to ride out that volatility and play the long game, investing in digital currencies or decentralised applications could pay off.
 Take Solana (SOL), for example.
-In 2021 alone, that currency has seen a rise of 11,000%.
-Even in the fast-moving Forex market, those are returns that traders of USD or GBP and other currencies can only dream of making.
+Back in 2021, that currency saw a rise of 11,000%.
+Even in the fast-moving Forex market, those are returns that traders of USD, GBP, and other currencies can only dream of making.

 Of course, the attraction of earning those types of returns is incredibly alluring.
 But, with so many cryptocurrencies being created each year, not all of them can be successful.
-In fact, 2,000 cryptocurrencies have failed, with another considerable portion worth far less than even 1p.
+Thousands of cryptocurrencies have failed, with another considerable portion worth less than 1p.

 If you are looking to retire soon, even the most popular cryptocurrencies may be too big a risk to take.